wnameless/rare_map/README.md

  3. Providing an interactive console which is like Rails console.

  4. Table or column names which are out of convention can be matched by configuraiton.
+    (Plural and singular words are already matched automatically.)

  5. Can be used for BOTH standalone application & Rails